Manimal: Night Man

-Home releases
+Home media releases

-On August 27, 2012, Manimal: The Complete Series was released on DVD in the UK in PAL region 2 by Fabulous Films.
+Manimal: The Complete Series was released on DVD in the UK in PAL region 2 by Fabulous Films on August 27, 2012.
 The three-disc set includes the TV-movie pilot and seven original full-length episodes.
 Special features includes a near 20-minute interview with series creator Glen A. Larson, production notes, biographies, galleries, Automan TV series trailer and episode guide booklet.

 Manimal was released on DVD by Condor Entertainment (3 disc set) in France on October 18, 2012.

 Shout!
 Factory released the complete series on DVD in Region 1 for the very first time on November 10, 2015.

 Annual

-In 1984, a Manimal Annual was released in the UK - a book containing stories, comics and games based on the show.
+In 1984, a Manimal Annual was released in the UK, which is a book containing stories, comics and games based on the show.

 Reception and cancellation

 Manimal was scheduled opposite CBS's highly popular prime time soap opera Dallas.
 The 90-minute pilot aired on September 30, 1983; the one-hour series debuted two weeks later, but was placed on hiatus after only four regular episodes had aired, with production ceasing at that time.
-The show returned to the NBC schedule a month later, airing the three remaining already-produced episodes before the show was officially canceled due to low ratings.
+The show returned to the NBC schedule a month later, airing the three remaining already-produced episodes before the show was officially canceled due to low ratings on December 14, 1983.
 NBC's 1983 fall line-up also featured eight other series that were axed before their first seasons ended (including Jennifer Slept Here, Bay City Blues, and We Got It Made).